 During the response process, you may target the following reading skills and strategies:

 determining vocabulary using context clues

 determining character motive

 reflecting on reading

 This semester, however, I have used both models of teaching literature.
 This is the first time I have incorporated both the language and personal growth models because it has made more sense to teach grammar concepts in context while reading The Strange Case of Dr. Jekyll and Mr. Hyde.
-In order to engage my students in the response process, I have included more open-ended questions requiring them to think critically and to form opinions about the characters, situations and events.
+In order to engage my students in the response process, I have included more open-ended questions requiring them to think critically and to form opinions about the characters, situations, and events.
 Needless to say, teaching grammar in context while reading the novel has been a real piece of cake.

 Teaching the response process is not difficult.
-I have successfully implemented this reading strategy in ESL classes where learners were used to completing reading comprehension questions without knowing how to connect to the text.
+I have successfully implemented this reading strategy in ESL classes where learners were used to completing reading comprehension questions without knowing how to connect with the text.

 Do you have some favourite novels and activities that are super easy to implement in an ESL class?
 I cannot wait to read about your tips in the comments section.